develop-me/bootcamp--week-01-02--html-and-css/slides/PITCHME.md

 - To teach you how to HTML & CSS at an industry standard |
 	- Code reviews |
-	- Quizs & feedback |
+	- Quizzes & feedback |
 	- Resources |

 Note: